 Luckily, at LIVAD, we have developed an advertising model, Interactive Ads, that allows brands to ask the audience questions via Poll Ads in live stream chat, then display relevant Video Ad creatives according to viewers' answer, creating an interactive ad experience both for viewers and creator.

 As the social media platforms rose in popularity and younger generations, people who are most accustomed to social media, became active consumers, influencer marketing has become an extremely successful marketing strategy, especially on platforms like Instagram and Facebook.

 Brands have realized that consumers — especially younger consumers — tend to consider a brand trustworthy and purchase their products if it is promoted by an influencer that the consumers like, find authentic and follow on social media.

 However, in the 2020s, a relatively new concept, influencer marketing is gaining a new dimension on live streaming platforms.
 Sponsored posts, swipe-up stories, and links in bio are all losing their impact because they remain so static and feel superficial in an environment where live platforms offer higher levels of sincerity and authenticity derived from their real-time dynamics.

 Think about it; social media is all pre-planned after all.
 It is a world of perfect filters, well thought-out captions, relevant hashtags.
 Nothing happens until you press ‘publish’.
-On live streaming platforms, however, the streamer is almost naked.
+On live streaming platforms, however, the creator is almost naked.
 There is no filter, no caption, no hashtag.
-Whatever the streamers say, it goes directly to their audience, completely unprocessed.
+Whatever the creators say, it goes directly to their audience, completely unprocessed.
 Therefore; it is much harder for them to fake an opinion and their reviews are considered much more genuine.